-- 1. By geographical type: - a) United Kingdom and Republic of Ireland; - b) Other Countries - By circulation type: - a) As for print copies, in the same rate bands: - Paid Single Copies (Retail and Single copy sales) - ii) Paid Subscriptions (Single Copy Subscription Sales) - iii) Requested Sponsored Subscription Sales - v) Paid Multiple Copies (Multiple Copy Business Sales) - v) Membership Copies - vi) Free Copies Controlled Free Circulation (individually requested only) - b) Digital Edition specific: - i) All You Can Read Sales - ii) Corporate Digital Edition subscriptions - 3.
+- 1. By geographical type: - a) United Kingdom and Republic of Ireland; - b) Other Countries - 2.
+By circulation type: - a) As for print copies, in the same rate bands: - i) Paid Single Copies (Retail and Single copy sales) - ii) Paid Subscriptions (Single Copy Subscription Sales) - iii) Paid Subscriptions (Multiple Copy Subscription Sales) - iv) Paid Subscriptions (Requested Sponsored Subscription Sales) - v) Paid Multiple Copies (Multiple Copy Business Sales) - vi) Membership Copies - vii) Free Copies Controlled Free Circulation (individually requested only) - b) Digital Edition specific: - i) All You Can Read Sales - 3.
 A statement of the total average number of print and Digital Edition copies sold bundled as a package (whether for a single issue or a subscription) where both the print and Digital Edition copy have been claimed (Note: this is only permitted where the price paid for the package exceeds the relevant print copy Basic Cover Price (single copy sale) or relevant Basic Annual Rate (subscriptions) by at least 20%).